thayinm/sagemaker-hyperpod-demo/README.md

 kubectl get nodes
 ```

-Setup FSx Luster Volume for use by HyperPod in EKS
+Setup FSx Lustre Volume for use by HyperPod in EKS

 ```bash
 kubectl apply -f storageclass.yaml